Obviously none of the following have I ever experienced personally, it’s more of a thought experience I suppose.

 - She can also choose to invest instead into understanding how her team members work as a team, join in some of the design decisions and observe how things get handled.
 Plus she’d still need to make sure to have a personal connection with her team to get better insights of potential problems.
 If things don’t go as they should, she would still have option #1 to try but if everything is okay she’d have more time for other important tasks.

-I guess being a manager is not easy and one of the toughest thing about is that sometimes there’s very little difference between being an excellent and a terrible manager.
+I guess being a manager is not easy and one of the toughest thing about it is that sometimes there’s very little difference between being great or bad at it.